Valerii Zaluzhnyi: 2021–2024: Commander-in-Chief of the Armed Forces of Ukraine

 Zaluzhny has been among the most popular people in Ukraine in 2022, in January 2023, when he was liked by 87% of Ukrainian respondents and disliked by 4%, and in December 2023 when 88% of Ukrainians expressed trust in Zaluzhnyi.
 In January 2023, he received a US$1 million inheritance from Gregory Stepanets, a Ukrainian-American.
 Zaluzhny donated it all to the Ukrainian Armed Forces and humanitarian nonprofits in Ukraine.

 In June 2023, Zaluzhnyi appealed to Western allies to supply Ukraine with F-16 fighter jets and MGM-140 ATACMS tactical ballistic missiles, saying Ukraine's counter-offensive was being slowed by a lack of modern fighter jets and artillery ammunition.
 He told The Economist in an interview published on 1 November 2023, "Just like in the First World War we have reached the level of technology that puts us into a stalemate.
 There will most likely be no deep and beautiful breakthrough."
 Zaluzhnyi said he underestimated the Russian leadership's willingness to sacrifice its soldiers, saying that "Russia has lost at least 150,000 dead.
 In any other country such casualties would have stopped the war."
-Zaluzhnyi's statement that the war had reached a "stalemate" was publicly criticized by President Zelenskyy.
+Zaluzhnyi's statement that the war had reached a "stalemate" was publicly criticised by President Zelenskyy.

-In December 2023, the Ukrainian Ministry of Defense led by Rustem Umerov proposed to mobilize 450,000 to 500,000 additional Ukrainian citizens, including Ukrainian men living abroad, into the Ukrainian Armed Forces.
-On 26 December, Zaluzhnyi said that the military command had not formally requested the mobilization, but the Ukrainian General Staff believed that 450-500,000 citizens should be mobilized to create new military units, while "forecasting the losses we may incur next year."
+In December 2023, the Ukrainian Ministry of Defense led by Rustem Umerov proposed to mobilise 450,000 to 500,000 additional Ukrainian citizens, including Ukrainian men living abroad, into the Ukrainian Armed Forces.
+On 26 December, Zaluzhnyi said that the military command had not formally requested the mobilisation, but the Ukrainian General Staff believed that 450–500,000 citizens should be mobilised to create new military units, while "forecasting the losses we may incur next year."

-On 2 February 2024, Zaluzhnyi wrote that "the weakness of the international sanctions' regime means Russia … is still able to deploy its military-industrial complex in pursuit of a war of attrition against us.
+On 2 February 2024, Zaluzhnyi wrote that "the weakness of the international sanctions' regime means Russia ... is still able to deploy its military-industrial complex in pursuit of a war of attrition against us.
 We must acknowledge the significant advantage enjoyed by [Russia] in mobilizing human resources and how that compares with the inability of state institutions in Ukraine to improve the manpower levels of our armed forces without the use of unpopular measures."
-He concluded that "the number one priority here is mastery of an entire arsenal of (relatively) cheap, modern and highly effective, unmanned vehicles and other technological means. ...this means nothing less than the wholesale redesign of battlefield operations – and the abandoning of outdated, stereotypical thinking."
+He concluded that "the number one priority here is mastery of an entire arsenal of (relatively) cheap, modern and highly effective, unmanned vehicles and other technological means ... this means nothing less than the wholesale redesign of battlefield operations – and the abandoning of outdated, stereotypical thinking."